joelkoehler/multithreaded-mergesort/README.md

 timing results in a line chart (google sheets or excel) and compare the results.
 Please discuss whether the threaded version always performs better than the serial version.

-HINT: You can make the chart using any tool want (excel, google docs, etc.) as long as you can create a pdf as your final deliverable.
-Look in the folder example for what your chart should look like.